Last update on Dec 22, 22:00

 Apart from the restrictions mentioned in PES, the restrictions include:

-- The front door of all public transport vehicles are closed permanently and cannot be used to enter the vehicle (in Prague only)
+- The front door of all buses are closed permanently and cannot be used to enter the vehicle (in Prague only)

 - All trams now stop at every stop and open doors automatically without pressing the button to open doors (in Prague only)